CommonRoad/commonroad-scenario-designer/tmp_README.md

 # Package structure #

 /gui
-Contains all files for the GUI - is structure by the appearing of the GUI:
+Contains all files for the GUI - is structure by the appearing of the GUI.
+Every part of the gui has a wrapper class which is in a package.
 [insert image here from packages and parts of the GUI] gui.py -> the main entrance to the application.
    /files